How Do Single(k) Plans Work?

 Types of Contributions

 There are two types of contributions to these plans.
 Employee deferral contributions and employer profit sharing contributions.
 The employee deferral piece works like a 401(k) plan.
-If you are under the age of 50 you can contribute $19,500, in 2021, in employee deferrals.
-If you are 50 or older, you get the $6,500 catch up contribution so you can contribute $24,000 in employee deferrals.
+If you are under the age of 50 you can contribute $23,500, in 2025, in employee deferrals.
+If you are 50-59 or 64 or older, you get the $7,500 catch up contribution so you can contribute $31,000 in employee deferrals.
+Beginning in 2025, if you are age 60-63, instead of the $7,500 catch-up, you can contribute an additional $11,250 for a total of $34,750 in employee deferrals.

 The reason why these plans are a little different than other employer sponsored plans is the employee deferral piece allows you to put 100% of your compensation into these plans up to those dollar thresholds.

 In addition to the employee deferrals, you can also contribute 20% of your net earned income in the form of a profit-sharing contribution.
-For example, if you make $100,000 in net earned income from self-employment and you are over 50, you could contribute $24,000 in employee deferrals and then you could contribute an additional $20,000 in form of a profit sharing contribution.
-Making your total pre-tax contribution $44,000.
+For example, if you make $100,000 in net earned income from self-employment and you are age 53, you could contribute $31,000 in employee deferrals and then you could contribute an additional $20,000 in the form of a profit-sharing contribution.
+Making your total pre-tax contribution $51,000.

 Establishment Deadline